Finding-Significant-Items/Finding-Significant-Items/README.md

 ## About the source codes and datasets.

 There are three documents.
-The name of the document means the application of the algorithms in the document.
+The name of the document means the application of the algorithms in the paper.

 For each document, there are several files in it.
-All mentioned algorithms in Paper are provided.
+All mentioned algorithms in the Paper are provided.

-The file "LTC" denotes our algorithm.
+The file of LTC.cpp denotes our algorithm, we will detail it below.

 We use 3 real datasets and synthetic datasets in our experiments.